aviwidgerson8/aviwidgerson8.github.io/output/posts/Web Posts/Diary/diary/index.md

 #### Work
 None
 #### Personal
-- Today, I felt that nights had me brave than the days while riding, during nights I only bothered about what's necessary, while during days I would bother about everything that comes across
+- Today, I felt that nights had me brave than the days while riding, during nights I only bothered about what's necessary, while during days I would bother about everything that passes me.